pulumi/docs/content/blog/new-kubernetes-superpowers/index.md

 ## Pulumi Kubernetes Operator

-Pulumi integrates into [more than a dozen CI/CD and delivery systems](https://www.pulumi.com/docs/guides/continuous-delivery/), automating the delivery of cloud infrastructure changes to AWS, Azure, GCP, Kubernetes, and more.
-This includes traditional CI tools like [Jenkins](https://www.pulumi.com/docs/guides/continuous-delivery/jenkins/), managed CI/CD platforms like Azure DevOps, and cloud native continuous delivery platforms like [Spinnaker](https://www.pulumi.com/docs/guides/continuous-delivery/spinnaker/) (see below for more details!).
-At the same time, we have heard feedback from Pulumi users looking to automate their delivery processes inside Kubernetes using a GitOps approach to delivery - both for Kubernetes workloads and for cloud infrastructure in any [Pulumi-supported Cloud Provider](https://www.pulumi.com/docs/intro/cloud-providers/).
+Pulumi integrates into [more than a dozen CI/CD and delivery systems]({{< relref “/docs/guides/continuous-delivery” >}}), automating the delivery of cloud infrastructure changes to AWS, Azure, GCP, Kubernetes, and more.
+This includes traditional CI tools like [Jenkins]({{< relref “/docs/guides/continuous-delivery/jenkins” >}}), managed CI/CD platforms like Azure DevOps, and cloud native continuous delivery platforms like [Spinnaker]({{< relref “/docs/guides/continuous-delivery/spinnaker” >}}) (see below for more details!).
+At the same time, we have heard feedback from Pulumi users looking to automate their delivery processes inside Kubernetes using a GitOps approach to delivery - both for Kubernetes workloads and for cloud infrastructure in any [Pulumi-supported Cloud Provider]({{< relref “/docs/intro/cloud-providers” >}}).

 We’re excited to announce the new [pulumi-kubernetes-operator](https://github.com/pulumi/pulumi-kubernetes-operator) open source project which provides a new Kubernetes-native option for infrastructure delivery.
-The Pulumi Kubernetes Operator allows you to specify the cloud infrastructure you want to deploy using a new `Stack` CustomResource in your Kubernetes cluster.
+The Pulumi Kubernetes Operator allows you to specify the cloud infrastructure to deploy using a new `Stack` CustomResource in your Kubernetes cluster.
 The operator continuously drives the state of your cloud resources to align with the specified Stack.
 Stack resources can point at any Pulumi program in any Git repository, and use that program to define the desired state of the infrastructure.
 These stacks provide the full flexibility of Pulumi, including the ability to enforce policy using CrossGuard policy-as-code coupled with the benefits of the declarative Kubernetes resource model.
-You can create these Stack resources in normal Kubernetes YAML, or else choose to use Pulumi to manage the Kubernetes resources as well!
+You can create these Stack resources in normal Kubernetes YAML, or use Pulumi to manage the Kubernetes resources as well!

 ![Pulumi Kubernetes Operator](pulumi-kubernetes-operator.png)

 Creating a Stack is simple: provide the stack name, project repo, and a commit (support for branches coming soon!), and the operator starts driving toward the specified state.
 Stacks can be used directly, or as part of higher-level abstractions to manage your infrastructure and applications.
-The [Pulumi Console](https://www.pulumi.com/docs/intro/console/) augments these capabilities by providing visibility into the updates, resources under management, and policy enforcement of your stacks.
+The [Pulumi Console]({{< relref “/docs/intro/console” >}}) augments these capabilities by providing visibility into the updates, resources under management, and policy enforcement of your stacks.

 ```yaml
 apiVersion: pulumi.com/v1alpha1